Recruitment for the Doctoral School

 The following shall be taken into account during the admission procedure:

-b) Originality of the research idea and approach to solving the research problem.
+b) the originality of the research idea and the ability to select an appropriate method for solving the research problem;

-d) Awareness of the current state of research, supported by a basic bibliography.
+d) knowledge of existing research, supported by a basic bibliography;

-e) The project’s significance for the development of the chosen discipline.
+e) the significance of the project for the development of the chosen discipline;

 Condition of admission to the Doctoral School